b10011/Android-Software-Detonator/README.md

 Legal stuff
 -----------
-This software is redistributed as is without any warranty.
+This software is distributed as is without any warranty.
 It shall not be used for reverse-engineering any application the user do not have permission to reverse-engineer.
 I take no responsibility of what will you use this software for.
 By using code of this project you you agree these Terms of Service.

 Technical stuff